-Each principal business officer or the Vice President for Business and Finance shall immediately notify the General Counsel's office in any instance where a decision made concerning the awarding of a contract is disputed by a party outside the University.
+Each principal business officer or the Vice President of Business and Finance shall immediately notify the General Counsel's office in any instance where a decision made concerning the awarding of a contract of purchase is disputed by a party outside the University.

+'''

 Reference: BRUN, Minutes, 51, p.
 147, attachment 4 (November 15, 1985).

+'''